Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Russo-Seymour-Welsh estimates

 \item if for some $l > 0$ and $\eps < 1/2$, $\mathbb{P}\left( L \leq l \right) \geq 1- \eps$, then $\mathbb{P} \left( L' \leq l' \right) \geq 1 - 3 \eps $ with $l' = \norme{F'}_K e^{C \sqrt{\abs{\log\eps / 2C}}}$. \end{enumerate} \end{Prop}

 Now, we want to prove a similar result for rectangle crossing lengths.
-We will need the three following lemmas that can be found in \cite{DF18}.
+We will need the three following lemmas that were used in \cite{DF18}.
 The first one is a geometrical construction, the second one is a complex analysis result and the last one comes essentially from \cite{Pitt82} together with an approximation argument.
+In these lemmas, by ``crossings'' we mean continuous path from marked sides to marked sides.

-\begin{Lem} If $a$ and $b$ are two positive real numbers with $a < b$, there exists $j = j(b/a)$ and $j$ rectangles isometric to $[0, a/2] \times [0, b/2]$ such that if $\pi$ is a left-right crossing of the rectangle $ [0,a] \times [0,b]$, at least one of the $j$ rectangles is crossed in the thin direction by a subpath of that crossing. \end{Lem}
+\begin{Lem} [Lemma~4.8 of \cite{DF18}] If $a$ and $b$ are two positive real numbers with $a < b$, there exists $j = j(b/a)$ and $j$ rectangles isometric to $[0, a/2] \times [0, b/2]$ such that if $\pi$ is a left-right crossing of the rectangle $ [0,a] \times [0,b]$, at least one of the $j$ rectangles is crossed in the thin direction by a subpath of that crossing. \end{Lem}